');

 About Vancouver, WA

-Vancouver is a major city in Washington with a population of 192,696 residents.
-The median household income is $78,156 per year, which is above the national average.
-The median age in Vancouver is 37.5 years.
+Vancouver is a major city located in Washington with a population of 192,696 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $78,156 per year, which is 4% above the national median of $75,149.
+The median age of 37.5 years is close to the US median age of 38.9 years.

 How Vancouver Ranks in Washington